IvanDerlich/tic-tac-toe-ruby/README.md

 I did it as part of [this](https://www.theodinproject.com/courses/ruby-programming/lessons/oop) project.

-Wich is a part of the Microverse program I'm attending by the time of writting this code.
+Wich is a part of the Microverse program I'm attending by the time of writing this code.

 ## Contributors